 Borman said that neither of the Cypriot community leaders has engaged in sincere and constructive efforts to solve the Cyprus problem and its ensuing issues.

 “The truth is that we live on a divided island, with a political conflict, and we, as Turkish Cypriots, feel and see the effects of this in our lives every day, every moment“.

-The confidence-building measures suggested by the Greek Cypriot side have been on the agenda for some time now, Borman said adding, “It does not justify the Turkish Cypriot leadership’s total rejection of the proposals without any dialogue with his interlocutor“.
-With this continuing attitude of their leader, the Turkish Cypriots will only suffer further impoverishment, he said.
+The confidence-building measures suggested by the Greek Cypriot side have been on the agenda for some time now, Borman said adding, “It does not justify the Turkish Cypriot leadership’s total rejection of the proposals without any dialogue with its interlocutor“.
+With this continuing attitude of their leader the Turkish Cypriots will only suffer further impoverishment, he said.

 Turkish Cypriot Economy Failing

 Leader of the CTP Tufan Erhürman, supports negotiating the CBMs, pointing out that opening up Ercan and Famagusta Port to international traffic will greatly benefit the TRNC.
 However, one of the other main problems for the Turkish Cypriot is the devalued Turkish lira.
 He said that the amount of money being offered to them by Turkey in the economic protocol signed in April, is losing its value.
 Erhurman has suggested that the TRNC adopt the euro as currency in order to rescue its sinking economy.